onsip/sipjs.com/content/guides/make-call.md

 #### Creating the User Agent

 In order to make calls and send messages you must create a SIP user agent.
 For this example, we will create an anonymous user agent.
-To do this we will call the `SIP.UA()` method and then must start the user agent.
+To do this we will call the `SIP.UA()` method and then we must start the user agent.
 After starting the user agent we will catch the `connected` event, which will fire when the user agent is created.

 <iframe
   style="width: 100%; height: 410px"